Serial-Studio/Serial-Studio/examples/PulseSensor/README.md

 ### 1. Arduino Sketch (`PulseSensor.ino`)

-This sketch reads the analog value from the pulse sensor, applies filtering, and transmits the filtered data over the serial port.
+This sketch reads the analog value from the heart pulse sensor, applies filtering, and transmits the filtered data over the serial port.

 #### Program Overview: